hcavarsan/kftray-k8s-tf-example/README.md

 ## Overview

-This is the project which I have created as an easy way to get a k8s cluster operated together with the automation part which is the use of [Kind (Kubernetes IN Docker)](https://kind.sigs.k8s.io/) and `Terraform` for the same purpose.

-This project is different from the needed work of using Ingress, NodePort, or LoadBalancer to your services and instead it uses [Kftray](https://github.com/hcavarsan/kftray) as a port forward manager and auto-imports ports through the use of the auto-import feature to import the port forwarding by annotations in k8s services.
+This project is an easy way to build a Kubernetes (k8s) cluster.
+It employs automation by using [Kind (Kubernetes IN Docker)](https://kind.sigs.k8s.io/), `Terraform`, and Helm to set up ArgoCD, Prometheus, Alertmanager, Grafana, and Jaeger.
+Apart from that, it also sets up kubectl port forwarding via kftray automatically based on services annotations.

 ## Why?

-Sometimes, Ingress controllers are not needed or the services being exposed with NodePort/LoadBalancer, since it will be an overhead and will make the situation mismanaged.
-In this set up, what happens is everything remains inside the cluster.That makes the entire environment more secure and simpler.
-All external traffic goes through kubectl port-forward tunnels on localhost via kftray.
+In some cases, there is no need of Ingress controllers or exposed services with NodePort/LoadBalancer,  What happens in this setup is that everything stays inside the cluster, thus making the environment safer and simpler.
+All external traffic is tunneled through kubectl port-forward on localhost via kftray.

 ## Bootstrapping the stack